alvr-org/ALVR/alvr/client_emulator/HANDOVER.md

 ## Suggested next steps

+1. **Finish the walking judder** — item 3 under "the judder".
+Decide between the client-side orientation dither and the one-character `GetBestPoseMatch` tie-break, then measure it with `/api/drive` + `frame_timing` rather than by eye.
-1. **Multiple instances.** Take the `storage.rs` identity patch; the port work is already done.
+2. **Multiple instances.** Take the `storage.rs` identity patch; the port work is already done.
-2. **Capture the decoded video** through the API, so the emulator is useful to an automated harness rather than only to a human watching the window.
+3. **Capture the decoded video** through the API, so the emulator is useful to an automated harness rather than only to a human watching the window.
-3. **MCP or richer control surface** over the existing HTTP API.
+4. **MCP or richer control surface** over the existing HTTP API.
-4. **3D Gaussian splat scenes** for realistic AR environments.
+5. **3D Gaussian splat scenes** for realistic AR environments.
 The `Scene` type is deliberately a geometry container rather than a renderer so an alternative source can slot in.
-5. **Zero-copy decode**, only if profiling demands it. ffmpeg's Vulkan decoder currently fails with `VK_ERROR_DEVICE_LOST` on the RTX 5090 tested, so the portable GPU path is not viable yet; d3d11va works but was slower than CPU for a single stream.
+6. **Zero-copy decode**, only if profiling demands it. ffmpeg's Vulkan decoder currently fails with `VK_ERROR_DEVICE_LOST` on the RTX 5090 tested, so the portable GPU path is not viable yet; d3d11va works but was slower than CPU for a single stream.
-6. **Upstream the three ALVR changes** — they are useful beyond this emulator, particularly the announcer shutdown, which is a real leak.
+7. **Upstream the three ALVR changes** — they are useful beyond this emulator, particularly the announcer shutdown, which is a real leak.